gowerrobert/StochOpt.jl/README.md

 **warning** package under development: it will break.
-But renewed shall be the code that was broke, the crashless again shall compile.
+But renewed shall be the code that was broken, the crashless again shall compile.

 # Dependencies